The 2016 Verizon workers strike

 By Sandy English, 10 May 2016

-A Verizon striker was stuck by a van carrying scabs from a hotel in the borough of Queens in New York City.
+A Verizon striker was struck by a van carrying scabs from a hotel in the borough of Queens in New York City.
 Strikers say the vehicle was driven by a uniformed cop.

 “Workers in the Philippines and Mexico are not our enemies”